hlf20010508/telegram-onedrive/README.md

 - `/start` to start with bot.
 - `/auth` to authorize telegram and onedrive.
 - `/clear` to clear all history except status message.
+- `/autoDelete` to toggle whether bot should auto delete message.
 - `/links message_link range` to transfer sequential restricted content.
 - `/url file_url` to upload file through url.
-- `/autoDelete true/false` decides whether bot can auto delete message.
 - `/help` for help.

 Example: